-OHSU Campus Store
+OHSU Campus Store 503 494-8296

 The OHSU Campus Store is intended to be a resource for students, faculty, staff and the local medical community and is located in the OHSU Student Center.
 The store carries medical equipment students may need, such as stethoscopes, EKG calipers and much more.
 Additionally, the store has a selection of logo merchandise both in the store and online.
 A limited amount of stationery items are also available at the store.
-The campus store and virtual bookstore websites are accessible through the OHSU Student Center website.
+The campus store and virtual bookstore websites are accessible through the OHSU Student Center website at www.ohsu.edu/education/ student-center.